guardian/source-apps/android/README.md

 See the main [README](../README.md) for using the library.

 ### Building and using as a bundled repo

-~~Please note: This is a temporary solution until we publish the library to mavencentral~~

 1. Build the library
    Run